Ki-Will/tekana-project/README.md

    - Stream Key: `{streamKey}` (from incident response)
    - Start streaming

+   **Audio-Only Streaming:** Audio-only streaming is supported.
+In OBS, disable video output in Settings > Video > Base (Canvas) Resolution and Output (Scaled) Resolution set to 1x1 or use an audio-only source.

 3. **Stop Streaming:**
    Stop the stream in OBS.
 The recording is automatically saved locally to `./recordings` and uploaded to MinIO at `streams/{streamKey}-{timestamp}.flv`.